atashpulatov/data-api-demo/tests/integration/python/docs/running_tests.md

 `--tags=@tag_name`, specifies which tests to execute (only those tagged `@tag_name`), for simplicity use the same values as for `driver_name` (`@windows_desktop`, `@windows_chrome`, `@mac_desktop`, `@mac_chrome`).

-Tags related to selecting tests for different tasks (e.g. release or GA validation, CI execution) are going to be added, e.g. @release_validation.
+Tags related to selecting tests for different tasks:

+- `@release_validation` - this tag we use for running the release validation test set (test cases with this tag should be reviewed before each release validation).
+- `@ci` - this tag we use for test cases which will be executed on the CI pipeline after each build.
  To execute only tests tagged @windows_desktop AND @release_validation use `--tags` multiple times:

 `--tags=@windows --tags=@release_validation`.

-we have:
-- release_validation - TC with this tag are in scope of Release Validation Test Set

 `-D image_recognition_enabled=True` enables (`True`) or disables (`False`) usage of image recognition to speed up tests execution.
 Works only when implemented for selected driver (see `-D driver_type`), currently only